package overview

 sound, image, video).
 To facilitate this, users can set the global

-so they do not need
+options species and format so they do not need

 to specify them in each query function: